HR & OD support to managers, entrepreneurs, and leaders

 The data collected is generally processed to provide two forms of report.

-They form part of a composite selection process that assesses which applicant best matches the role requirements.
-Human intervention in the process is paramount.
+Psychometric assessments form part of a composite selection process that assesses which applicant best matches the job requirements.
+Human intervention in the testing process is paramount.
 Simply accepting that the score is too low when mitigating information has been provided is wrong.
-And blindly accepting the information provided in personality profiles is wrong.
+And similarly, blindly accepting the information provided in personality profiles would also be wrong.

 Competent psychometric analysts take the data provided by the various tests and develop reports that can then be used to help inform the selection process.
-By using the data gathered in the tests, and asking targeted questions, the best candidate can be selected for the role.
-And knowledge of the context is essential.
+Those reports should not in themselves be the selection criteria.
+By using the data gathered in the tests, combined with other selection instruments, a candidate who will excel can be selected for the job.
+Psychometric assessments should be used to generate questions that will reveal more information, not drive a direct decision.

 Test and data management

 As a test user I’ve agreed to be bound by The British Psychological Society Code of Good Practice for Psychological Testing.
-This means that I have a responsibility to maintain my competence and to use tests in an appropriate manner.
+This means that I must use appropriate tests in an appropriate manner.
+Context is everything.
 I’ve agreed to only administer tests when used in conjunction with other assessment methods.

-Furthermore, applicants must understand why the test is being used, what will happen to their test results and who will have access to the results.
-Due consideration to gender, ethnicity, age, disability and any other special needs is given before the tests are taken.
+Applicants must understand why they are being asked to complete the tests, what will happen to their test results, who will have access to the results, and how they will be used within the selection process.
+Due consideration to gender, ethnicity, age, disability and any other special needs must be given before the tests are taken.
+The only exception is where a particular characteristic is claimed essential for the job – and this claim would need to be defensible.

-And if candidates do completed the assessment, they are provided with feedback in a clear, meaningful style.
+And if candidates do complete an assessment, they must be provided with feedback in a clear, meaningful style, not just pass/fail.

 Next steps